wp-plugins/paywhirl-recurring-payments/readme.txt

 == Description ==

-PAYWHIRL makes it incredibly easy to create and manage recurring subscription plans.
+Paywhirl makes it incredibly easy to create and manage recurring subscription plans.
 It removes the hard work necessary to code all the views that allow your users to sign-up for memberships, create user accounts and manage their customer subscriptions.
 Anyone with an existing website can setup our widget in just a few minutes and start collecting recurring payments immediately, whereas with custom development, it can weeks or months to integrate.

 == Installation ==